Fentanyl Lollipops

 Expand list

-In the early 1990s prescription opioids were introduced into the American health care system.
+In the early 1990s, prescription opioids were introduced into the American healthcare system.
 Since then, opioid addictions have continued to be a major health concern in the United States.
-The growing crisis claimed 75,000 deaths this past year alone [1].
-As the concern has grown, the government has tried to tackle addiction and overdoses with a multifaceted approach.
-One of the loudest drugs in the arena of addiction has been fentanyl.
-A deadly prescription painkiller when used without a prescription, fentanyl is the number one cause of death for adults.
+The growing crisis claimed 75,000 deaths in this past year alone.
+As concern increases, the government has tried to tackle addiction and overdoses with a multifaceted approach.
+One of the loudest drugs in the arena of addiction has been fentanyl, a prescription painkiller commonly given in the form of a fentanyl lollipop.
+Deadly when used without a prescription, fentanyl is the number one cause of death in Americans aged 18-45.

 Back to top